2006 German Grand Prix: Qualifying

 David Coulthard qualified in the top ten in Red Bull Racing's second season of Formula One.

 Saturday afternoon's qualifying session was divided into three parts.
 The first part ran for 15 minutes, and cars that finished the session 17th position or lower were eliminated from qualifying.
 The second part of the qualifying session lasted 15 minutes and eliminated cars that finished in positions 11 to 16.
 The final part of the qualifying session ran for 20 minutes which determined the positions from first to tenth, and decided pole position.
 Cars which failed to make the final session could refuel before the race, so ran lighter in those sessions.

-Kimi Räikkönen scored his eighth career pole position ahead of the Ferraris of Michael Schumacher and Felipe Massa.
+Kimi Räikkönen scored his ninth career pole position ahead of the Ferraris of Michael Schumacher and Felipe Massa.